mzero/amidiminder/README.md

 That's it.

  - build executable is in `build/amidiminder`.
- - deb package is in `build.amidiminder.deb`.
+ - deb package is in `build/amidiminder.deb`.

 If you install the deb package, it'll install a systemd sevice as well, and start it.

+### Install

+Run

+  sudo dpkg -i build/amidiminder.deb

+That's it.
+It's installed.
+It's running.
+You're done!